-The Spring Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for February 27, 2017 and March 21, 2017.
+The Fall Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for November 2, 2017 and November 6, 2017.
 To view the times/locations and, to register for the meetings, please visit the GVSU Seminar page at www.gvsu.edu/sprout.

 We recognize the vital role Inclusion Advocates fulfill in creating a campus environment that values differences across many dimensions of diversity.
 We value the contributions of the Inclusion Advocates who have pioneered this effort and laid the foundation for inclusion.
 With important feedback from faculty and staff across the university, the Inclusion Advocate Program has been revised.
 We invite you to participate in our new Inclusion Advocate Program.